Season 1, Episode 13

 Some time later G'Kar is in his quarter when Morden visits.
 He only wishes to ask the ambassador a question: "What do you want?"
 G'Kar is initially confused but after repeated askings finally begins to tell him: To destroy the Centauri, to ruin their homeworld and visit everything they did to the Narns back upon them.
 Morden listens and when G'Kar is finished, he asks, "And then what?"
 G'Kar is not sure.
 Morden leaves, looking disappointed.
 G'Kar stares after him a bit then says, "Nonsense!"

-Morden has gone to Delenn next, but he never gets an answer of any kind as she suddenly throws him out.
-As he leaves she fearfully whispers, "They're here."
+Morden has gone to Delenn next, but he never gets an answer of any kind—a silver triangle appears on her forehead; covering it before he can see, she throws Morden out.
+As he leaves (and the triangle fades), she fearfully whispers "They're here."

 As Kiro looks at the Eye, and wonders aloud why he should give it back, it ought to be rightfully his.
 Londo talks him down, saying any attempt to secure the throne for himself would only result in his death.
 Ladira is asleep, but having fitful dreams of what seems to be a battle on the station, which ends with the sound of an explosion as she awakes.